eshaz/codec-parser/README.md

     const frames = [...parser.iterator(audioData)]
     ```

-    `CodecParser` will read the passed in data and attempt to parser audio frames according to the passed in `mimeType`.
+    `CodecParser` will read the passed in data and attempt to parse audio frames according to the passed in `mimeType`.
 Any partial data will be stored until enough data is passed in for a complete frame can be formed.
 Iterations will begin to return frames once at least two consecutive frames have been detected in the passed in data.

     *Note: Any data that does not conform to the instance's mimetype will be discarded.*

+    ### Example:

-  * 1st `.iterator` call
+  * 1st `.iterator()` call
     * Input
         ```
         [MPEG frame 0 (partial)],